-The cylabel command is used to label SNFS disk devices.
-One client with visibility to all SAN disk devices must create a list of disk labels, associated device names and (optional) the sectors to use.
+The cvlabel command is used to label SNFS disk devices.
+One client with visibility to all SAN disk devices must execute cvlabel -I or cvlabel -L to create a list of disk labels.
 The mount_cvfs (1M) process uses the volume labels to determine which disk drives are used for SNFS stripe group nodes.

-Quantum recommends that the cylabel command first be used with the -I option, which presents all disk devices found on the system.
+Quantum recommends that the cvlabel command first be used with the -l option, which presents all disk devices found on the system.
 The next step is to create a label list file with the -c option.